 Our approach to revamping the this flow was to first analyze what a user would normally experience if they were to complete (or attempt to complete) the task using Nielson & Norman's ten usability heuristics.

-Use Nielson & Norman’s ten usability heuristicsto analyze and reconstruct the flow.
+Use Nielson & Norman’s ten usability heuristicsto analyze and redesign the flow.

-Our team screenshotted all of the screens involved with the task and combed through each aspect involved in the experience.
-We annotated the problems we could identify, proposed individual solutions for them, then rated their severity from 1-4.
+Our team screenshotted all aspects involved with the task and combed through each element.
+We annotated the problems we identified, proposed individual solutions for them, then rated their severity from 1-4.

-Our team then created a prioritization matrix that lays out how severe a problem is relative to the amount of effort required to fix the particular problem.
+Our team then created a prioritization matrix that lays out how severe a problem is relative to the estimated amount of effort required to fix it.
 This is valuable from an organization’s point of view when it comes to determining which problem should be tackled first.
 For example, If the severity is high and the effort to fix the problem is low, its a problem that should be fixed ASAP.

-We extracted colors from the official Presto website and appropriately applied it into the reconstruction of the task to create a more consistent UI with the rest of the app and its brand.
+We extracted colors from the official Presto website and appropriately applied it to the app's redesign.
 We also used grids to align every element and create harmony.

 B) The significance of planning before executing design decisions is of paramount importance.